 Another prime cause of this stagnation is the way the highest honors appear to be awarded in soil-mechanics–for example the Terzaghi award.
 Unlike the Nobel prize which can be awarded to (say) James Watson for a specific discovery he made when he was 23, the Terzaghi award is given every two years for an opaque “outstanding contributions to knowledge in the fields of soil mechanics, subsurface and earthwork engineering, and subsurface and earthwork construction.”
 I believe that this allows for the smooth and seamless operation of an old boy network.
 The committee appointed to select the awardee usually lacks the technical depth to identify, rank, and reward deserving innovators, but instead appear to select the awardee from a list submitted by members in a process open to hidden influence.
 Further, the selection of awardees by and large tends to be nationalist and in this additional sense, blinkered, and parochial.

-Along these lines, when someone tells me they have written N papers where N is often over 100, I ask them, what their most important finding has been from these N papers.
+Along these lines, when someone tells me they have written N papers where N is often over 100, I ask them, what their most important finding has been from among these N papers.
 Surprisingly often (initially my question was asked in all innocence), the result is a lot of sputtering and stammering followed by a haughty “you will have to read them to find out!”
 Yes, indeed.
-Any when I do read them I find that they usually consist of “filigree applied to filigree” in short–no major finding or advance.
+Any when I do read them I find that they usually consist of “filigree on top of filigree” in short–no major finding or advance.
 Sometimes though they tell me frankly and clearly what it is and I am able to place them accordingly.
 Either way, I quickly know their true “soil mechanics merit.”

 In the early 20th century Karl Terzaghi created a narrow bridge connecting science to soil-mechanics.
-Since then this narrow bridge has been submerged by mindless trade school empiricism, crude parochialism, and scholasticism.
+Since then this narrow bridge has been submerged by mindless trade school empiricism, crude parochialism, and Aristotelian scholasticism.
 As a result, it seems to me that today soil-mechanics has become an isolated island separated from a continent of general, applicable, scientific knowledge.
 It is high time we uncover a connection to the main land by a wholesale (not retail) import of elementary science and scientific thinking into the subject.
 Schofield’s concluding call for more research in the fundamentals of soil shear is apt; it is up to current researchers to take up the challenge.

 If you think that you know about soil shear then you should be knowledgeable about the critical state condition, the steady state condition, and the concepts presented in this book.
 Should this describe you then do write to me with your thoughts on soil shear and this review–I would like very much to hear from you.
 But should this not describe you, then be warned!
 You walk on thin ice!
 You rush where angels fear to tread!